foday/eL-Plugin/README.md

-# eLeverage-Plugin
+# eL-Plugin
-Group buying plugin for wordpress
+plugin for wordpress